-IDGC of Urals is a united grid operator that transports electric energy via 0.4-220 kV power lines and connects consumers to networks in the Sverdlovsk, Perm and Chelyabinsk regions.
+Rosseti Urals Region (legally named as ОАО Interregional Distribution Grid Company of Urals) is a Russian grid operator, liable for electricity transmission via 0.4-220 kV power lines and connection of consumers to the networks in the Sverdlovsk, Chelyabinsk and Perm regions.

 Our strategiс aim is to consolidate municipal grids with our grids to create a united network area in our service area.